Bikatr7/Kudasai/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------
 **Quick Start**<a name="quick-start"></a>

-Simply run Kudasai.py which will take a few seconds to load, insert a replacement json path (use Blank Replacements.json if not using preprocessing functionality), and then insert a text path.
+Simply run Kudasai.py which will take a few seconds to load, insert a txt file path to the text you wish to translate, and then insert a replacement json file path if you wish to use one.
+If you do not wish to use a replacement json file, you can use the blank replacement json file provided in the replacements folder.
+This also serves as a template for making your own replacement json files.

 After preprocessing is completed, you will be prompted to run the translation modules.

 I recommend using Kijiku as it is vastly superior.

 See the [Kijiku Settings](#kijiku-settings) section for more information on Kijiku's settings, but default should run fine.
 Inside the demo folder is a copy of the settings I use to translate COTE should you wish to use them.
+There is also a demo txt file in the demo folder that you can use to test Kudasai.

 Follow the prompts and you should be good to go, results will be stored in the KudasaiOutput folder in the same directory as Kudasai.py.

 ---------------------------------------------------------------------------------------------------------------------------------------------------
 **Notes**<a name="notes"></a>

 Built for Windows, should work on Linux/MacOS but is untested.
+I welcome any feedback on this.

 Python version: 3.8+

 Used to make (Japanese - English) translation easier by preprocessing the Japanese text (optional auto translation using deepL/openai API).

-Preprocessor originally derived from https://github.com/Atreyagaurav/mtl-related-scripts
+Preprocessor originally derived from https://github.com/Atreyagaurav/mtl-related-scripts and heavily modified since.

 ---------------------------------------------------------------------------------------------------------------------------------------------------
 **Naming Conventions**<a name="naming-conventions"></a>

-Kudasai.py - Main Script - ください　- Please
+kudasai.py - Main Script - ください　- Please

-Kairyou.py - preprocessing module - 改良 - Reform
+kairyou.py - Preprocessing module - 改良 - Reform

-Kaiseki.py - deepL translation module - 解析 - Parsing
+kaiseki.py - deepL translation module - 解析 - Parsing

-Kijiku.py - openai translation module - 基軸 - Foundation
+kijiku.py - OpenAI translation module - 基軸 - Foundation

 ---------------------------------------------------------------------------------------------------------------------------------------------------
 **Dependencies**<a name="dependencies"></a>